Yonma/MarkdownManual-Light/README.md

 # What's different

-You could use this to create your own manual through less steps by simply changing assets files.
+No need to program to create your own markdown manual in minecraft.
+Just change assets files!

 # Notice
 Forge 1.16.5 supported only now.